IUDataStructuresCourse/course-web-page-Fall-2021/HW1.md

 interval.
 In other words, find the smallest index `i` such that `A[i]` is `true`, `begin <= i`, and `i < end`.
 If there are no `true` elements in the interval, then `find_first_true` must return the `end` position of the interval.
-State the loop invariant precisely and provide detailed reasons for why
+As part of the proof, come with with a loop invariant, state it precisely, and provide detailed reasons for why

 1. the loop invariant is true before the loop begins,
 2. why the loop invariant is true at the end of a hypothetical